mikprin/md5_calc_api/README.md

 # Usage (API reference):

 ### To send file
-Client (browser or another host) can sent HTTP post request containing file.
-In return he will get JSON in form of:
+Client (browser or another host) can send HTTP post request containing file.
+In return, he will get JSON in the form of:
 `{ "success" : True/False , "id" : id/None, "celery_status" : status/None , "celery_id" : celery_task_id/none }`
 None values correspond to `"success" : False` case.

-You are free to use api docs `host:8000/docs` to check all by yourself.
+You are free to use API docs `host:8000/docs` to check all by yourself.
 Or you can use request python scripts to quickly generate the POST requests.

 ### To get hash

+To get hash, you can use `host:8000/get_hash/{id}` or send ID as request variable: `http://localhost:8000/gethash/?file_id=1`.
+In return, you get JSON in a form of `{ "status" : status(str) , "hash" : hash(str) }`.
+In case task is not finished, status will be `'PENDING'`.
+In case of invalid `id` it should be `"status":'INVALID_ID'`
 ### Folder structure

     md5_calc_api
     ├── docs                    # Documentation and task files ├── src                     # Source files for API and celery workers.
     ├── celery                  #
-    ├── docker                  # Docker config files for external pre build modules (postgres etc) ├── tests                   # Automated and not so automated tests ├── autoinstall.sh          # Smart install script for linux ├── docker-compose.yml      #  Docker compose file for deploying and building containers ├── .env                    #  Important file with enviormental variables. autoinstall script can generate it.
+    ├── docker                  # Docker config files for external pre-build modules (Postgres etc.)
+    ├── tests                   # Automated and not so automated tests ├── autoinstall.sh          # Smart install script for Linux ├── docker-compose.yml      #  Docker compose file for deploying and building containers ├── .env                    #  Important file with environmental variables. autoinstall script can generate it.
     ├── env_example             #  This is a template for `.env` file.
     ├── Dockerfile
     ├── LICENSE